-Probably the second most important component is the motor, the power that pumps the pump.
+Probably the second most important component is the motor, the power that drives the pump.
 Most airless paint sprayers use electric motors followed by gas engine driven sprayers.
-DP Xpro 63 Series electric paint sprayers come with a lifetime motor warranty.
+DP Xpro 63 Series electric paint sprayers come with a 2 years motor warranty.

 The motor would be useless if it is not connected to the pump.
 Like a transmission, and axels in a car, the drive train in an airless gets the power to where it needs to go.

 Next we need to get the pressurized liquid out of the sprayer and to the gun & spray tip.
 This is specially designed painting hose with high pressure the pump has put the fluid under.

 For an airless to work the system needs to stay pressurized so we need to hold back the fluid until we need it.
 We also need to be able to easily and safely turn on and off the flow at will.

 The spray tip controls both the spray-fan size and the amount of fluid that is allowed to come out.
 Because of this, it is a good idea to have several different tip sizes in your painting kit.

 - Controls the amount of fluid being sprayed by using different orifice (opening) sizes.

 - Orifice shape determines the spray pattern size – height and width

 Since we can’t control pressure with the gun, hose or tip, we need a pressure control.
 There are 2 main types of pressure controls; Electronic and Mechanical Pressure Control.
 The benefit of electronic pressure control is the less pressure drop (up and down) for example 20bar. but normally the mechanical regulator would cause more pressure gap like 40bar.